Kamosabe/streamqueue/RabbitMQ/3-amqp-model.md

 ## AMQP Model

 ### AMQP connections
-To send a message to the RabbitMQ Broker a producer application first have to create a AMQP connection to the broker.
+To send a message to the RabbitMQ broker a producer application first has to create a AMQP connection to the broker.
 AQMP is an application level protocol that uses TCP for reliable delivery.
 AMQP connections use authentication and can be protected with SSL.

 As some applications may need multiple connections to the broker it is possible to create one or more AMQP channels within a single connection.
 These channels are virtual connections inside a TCP connection with an unique ID.